unicode-org/message-format-wg/spec/registry.md

 _This section is normative._

-To be conformant with MessageFormat 2.0, an implementation MUST implement all of the _selectors_ and _functions_ described in the default registry, including all of the _options_ and _option_ values, _operands_ and outputs described by the default registry.
+To be conformant with MessageFormat 2.0, an implementation MUST implement all of the formatting and selection _functions_ described in the default registry, including all of the _options_ and _option_ values, _operands_ and outputs described by the default registry.

 Implementations are not required to provide a registry nor to read or interpret a copy of this registry in order to be conformant.

-The MessageFormat 2.0 Registry was created to describe the core set of _selectors_ and _functions_, including _operands_, _options_, _option_ values, as well as expected outputs.
+The MessageFormat 2.0 Registry was created to describe the core set of formatting and selection _functions_, including _operands_, _options_, and _option_ values.
-The descriptions in this registry are intended to describe the specific required signatures for _selectors_ and _functions_ that all implementations of MessageFormat 2.0 MUST implement.
+The descriptions in this registry are intended to describe the specific required signatures for _functions_ that all implementations of MessageFormat 2.0 MUST implement.
-The goal is to ensure message interoperability between implementations, regardless of programming language or runtime environment.
+The goal is to enable message interoperability between implementations, regardless of programming language or runtime environment.
-This ensures that developers do not have to relearn core MessageFormat syntax when moving between platforms and that translators do not need to know about the runtime environment for most selection or formatting operations.
+This ensures that developers do not have to relearn core MessageFormat syntax and functionality when moving between platforms and that translators do not need to know about the runtime environment for most selection or formatting operations.

-The registry provides a machine-readable description of _selectors_ and _functions_ suitable for tools, such as those used in translation automation, so that variant expansion and information about available _options_ and their effects are available in the translation ecosystem.
+The registry provides a machine-readable description of _functions_ suitable for tools, such as those used in translation automation, so that variant expansion and information about available _options_ and their effects are available in the translation ecosystem.